 DCDA Mission Statement: To enhance the quality of life for all citizens of Dayton by helping to revitalize, improve and maintain the economic, physical, social, aesthetic and cultural environment of Dayton’s downtown area.

-- Beautification downtown (2014): wine barrel planters installed
+- Wine barrel planters installed downtown (current)

-- Sponsors Adopt-a-Highway clean-ups (ongoing)
+- Adopt-a-Highway clean-ups (ongoing, spring and fall)

 - DCDA/City Newsletters partnerships (ongoing)